orxfun/orx-parallel/README.md

 Finally, [`ParallelRunner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParallelRunner.html) trait manages parallelization of the given computation with desired configuration.
 The objective of the parallel runner is to optimize the chunk sizes to solve the tradeoff between impact of heterogeneity of individual computations and overhead of parallelization.

-Inputs of the parallel computations and parallel runners are extensible:

-* Any input collection or generator that implements [`IntoConcurrentIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IntoConcurrentIter.html) automatically implements [`IntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_parallel/trait.IntoParIter.html), and hence, can be parallelized.
-Therefore, new collection types can be used by defining their concurrent iterators.
-  * *Further, any arbitrary sequential `Iterator` implements [`IterIntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IterIntoConcurrentIter.html) and can be parallelized.
-Importantly note that this is useful only when computation on pulled elements is not insignificant.*

-Furthermore, the parallel runner is customizable:

-* `ParallelRunner` is a trait and a default implementation is provided in this crate.
-It is possible to implement and use your *own runner* simply calling [`with_runner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParIter.html#tymethod.with_runner) transformation method on the parallel iterator.
+Since it is a trait, parallel runner is customizable.
+It is possible to implement and use your *own runner* simply by calling [`with_runner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParIter.html#tymethod.with_runner) transformation method on the parallel iterator.
 Default parallel runner targets to be efficient in general.
 When we have a use case with special characteristics, we can implement a `ParallelRunner` optimized for this scenario and use with the parallel iterators.

 ## Contributing